jonkarrer/titanic_classifier/README.md

 Correlations can help with finding relationships between variables.
 Strong correlations can be indicative of a linear relationship.

+- Correlation between age and survival: -0.05
 - Correlation between fare and survival: 0.26
+- Correlation between class and survival: -0.37
+- Correlation between sex and survival: -0.54
-- Correlation between age and survival: -0.05
+- Correlation between parch and survival: 0.08
-- Correlation between class and survival: 0.55
+- Correlation between sibsp and survival: -0.04

 ### Insights